 The BRISE study is the first longitudinal study to investigate the effects of a program fostering early childhood development that is broadly implemented within a specified region.
 BRISE systematically links early childhood and preschool programs into a chain of interventions.
 The programs forming that chain—home-based as well as center-based interventions—are all integrated into everyday life and most of them are already established in Bremen.
 The intervention begins in the prenatal period and ends after the children start elementary schooling.

 Research within the scope of BRISE examines the cumulative effects of a coordinated intervention program on the participating children’s cognitive, social and emotional development.
 Eight years of funding come from the Federal Ministry of Education and Research (BMBF).
 Families participating in the intervention chain will be compared with families who decide for themselves in which and in how many of Bremen’s programs they enroll.
-Over an extended time period up to 600 disadvantaged families in Bremen are included in our sample.
+Over an extended time period almost 600 disadvantaged families in Bremen were included in our sample.
 Linking BRISE to the German Socio-Economic Panel (SOEP) as well as to the National Educational Panel Study (NEPS) further enables comparative analyses with additional high-quality data.

 > Prof. Dr. Olaf Köller